Comparison

 Detailed comparison

 OpenCode is built for developers who want an open-source coding agent they can run across terminal, IDE, and desktop environments.
 Its positioning emphasizes model flexibility, multi-session agent usage, and privacy-first operation.
 Vyre IDE focuses on team execution quality.
-Instead of assembling collaboration through separate tools, Vyre provides controlled collaboration, reviewable diffs, validation checkpoints, and workflow-level governance in one browser-based environment.
+Instead of assembling collaboration through separate tools, Vyre provides controlled collaboration, reviewable diffs, validation checkpoints, and workflow-level governance in one desktop environment.
 Choose OpenCode if: open-source control and terminal-centric flexibility are your top requirements.
 Choose Vyre if: your team needs coordinated AI-assisted delivery with better review, handoff, and execution control.

 Where Vyre and OpenCode differ